chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Make EFS volume and attach that volume to the existing automate and Automate HA nodes.
 1. Mount EFS Volume:
-    - In Automate, we are mounting that EFS volume at the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.
+    - In Automate, if you are mounting at `/nfs/automate_backups` make sure the same location is mounted in the Automate HA.
-    - In HA, we are mounting that EFS volume at `</path/to/automate_backups>` for example `/mnt/automate_backups`.
-(You need to mount this volume in all the HA nodes).

     Make sure that the location has permission for the hab user.